The 5 W’s of Social Media Marketing

 If the timing’s right and the gods are with you, something special happens. – Rick Springfield

 Effectiveness, efficiency and results are maximized when an organization knows when it is best to publish and engage.
 The average consumable life of a Facebook post is 3 hours; a tweet, exponentially less.
-Different people use social media at different times for different lengths, with various levels of acumen and engagement.
+People use social media at different times for different lengths, with various levels of acumen and engagement.

 - Research and experiment to determine when your audience is most active and receptive to messages on social media.